 - Noise reduction headphones: Traveling can be loud.
 Noise reduction headphones could help lessen a child’s sensory overload, especially on a crowded airplane or a loud car trip.

 - Entertainment: Choose items that match your child’s needs, such as play dough, fidget toys and coloring books.

 - Change of clothes: Ensure your child remains comfortable with clean clothes in case of an accident or lost luggage.

 - Familiar toys or portable activities: Be sure to bring along your child’s favorite toys or activities that are portable so they have something familiar to engage with during the trip, which can help lessen anxiety.

-Use social stories to help them visualize what will change when you go on a trip.
+Use social stories to help people with autism visualize what will change when you go on a trip.
 Also, give your child the opportunity to ask questions about the trip.
 Get them to repeat back the plan to ensure they truly understand what to expect.

 For instance, you may create a social story about standing in line at the airport.
 You can also talk about the timeline of events, so they know what to expect and when.
-Provide positive reinforcement when they exhibit flexibility in a situation.
-Parents need to regularly have these conversations with children in the days and weeks leading up to the trip.
+With autism, it can be difficult to be flexible, so it is important to provide positive reinforcement when they exhibit flexibility in a situation.
+Parents need to regularly have these conversations with their autistic child in the days and weeks leading up to the trip.
 Frequent conversations about the trip will give you the chance to address any anxieties they may have so you can work together to create a plan to lessen their stress.

 Car safety is also critical.
 During this pre-trip stage, make sure to check that your auto insurance policy is up to date.
-Finding the best car insurance can significantly reduce stress on a road trip, especially if your child experiences ASD.
-Reviewing your car insurance policy before a trip may also give you a chance to explore other options and get the cheapest car insurance to fit your coverage needs.
+Finding the best car insurance can significantly reduce stress on a road trip, especially if your child has autism.
+Reviewing your auto policy before a trip may also give you a chance to explore other options and get the cheapest car insurance to fit your coverage needs.